JakobJingleheimer/node/doc/api/esm.md

 // CoffeeScript files end in .coffee, .litcoffee or .coffee.md. const extensionsRegex = /\.coffee$|\.litcoffee$|\.coffee\.md$/;

-export async function resolve(specifier, context, defaultResolve) {
+export async function resolve(specifier, context, next) {
+  // When it's not CoffeeScript, defer to another resolve hook. if (extensionsRegex.test(specifier)) return next(specifier, context);

   const { parentURL = baseURL } = context;

   // Node.js normally errors on unknown file extensions, so return a URL for
-  // specifiers ending in the CoffeeScript file extensions. if (extensionsRegex.test(specifier)) {
+  // specifiers ending in the CoffeeScript file extensions. return {
-    return {
+    shortCircuit: true,
     url: new URL(specifier, parentURL).href
   };
 }

-  // Let Node.js handle all other specifiers. return defaultResolve(specifier, context, defaultResolve);
-}

-export async function load(url, context, defaultLoad) {
+export async function load(url, context, next) {
+  // When it's not CoffeeScript, defer to another load hook. if (!extensionsRegex.test(url)) return next(url, context);

   // Now that we patched resolve to let CoffeeScript URLs through, we need to
   // tell Node.js what format such URLs should be interpreted as.
 Because
   // CoffeeScript transpiles into JavaScript, it should be one of the two
-  // JavaScript formats: 'commonjs' or 'module'. if (extensionsRegex.test(url)) {
+  // JavaScript formats: 'commonjs' or 'module'.

   // CoffeeScript files can be either CommonJS or ES modules, so we want any
   // CoffeeScript file to be treated by Node.js the same as a .js file at the
   // same location.
 To determine how Node.js would interpret an arbitrary .js
   // file, search up the file system for the nearest parent package.json file
   // and read its "type" field.
   const format = await getPackageType(url);
   // When a hook returns a format of 'commonjs', `source` is be ignored.
   // To handle CommonJS files, a handler needs to be registered with
   // `require.extensions` in order to process the files with the CommonJS
   // loader.
 Avoiding the need for a separate CommonJS handler is a future
   // enhancement planned for ES module loaders. if (format === 'commonjs') {
-      return { format };
+    return {
+      format,
+      shortCircuit: true,
+      source: '',
+    };
   }

-    const { source: rawSource } = await defaultLoad(url, { format });
+  const { source: rawSource } = await next(url, { ...context, format });
   // This hook converts CoffeeScript source code into JavaScript source code
-    // for all imported CoffeeScript files.
-    const transformedSource = CoffeeScript.compile(rawSource.toString(), {
+  // for all imported CoffeeScript files. const transformedSource = CoffeeScript.compile(rawSource.toString(), {
     bare: true,
     filename: url,
   });

   return {
     format,
+    shortCircuit: true,
     source: transformedSource,
   };
-  }

-  // Let Node.js handle all other URLs. return defaultLoad(url, context, defaultLoad);
 }

 async function getPackageType(url) {